-Luis R. Carranza, District Governor Elect
+Luis R. Carranza, District Governor

-Jeb Bakke, District Governor Nominee
+Jeb Bakke, District Governor Elect

 Jeb originally joined Poway Rotary Club (now Poway Scripps) in 1991, where he served in various offices and avenues of service.
 He moved to the Rancho Bernardo Sunrise club in 1994 where he was also active in a variety of capacities.
 He took a leave of absence to raise his young family, while keeping in touch with the many relationships he formed through Rotary.
 He returned to Rotary in 2017 to RB Sunrise where he served as President in 2020-21.
 He has served the district as International Service Chair from 2021-23 and was an assistant governor for Area 15 that serves both the Paradise Valley and Sweetwater Rotary clubs as well as four active Rotaract clubs - D5340 of SDSU, UCSD, Pacific Beach and City Heights.
-Jeb is Paul Harris +4 and a Benefactor, a member of the Paul Harris society and a member of the Polio Plus Society.
+Jeb is Paul Harris +6 and a Benefactor, a member of the Paul Harris society and a member of the Polio Plus Society.

 He grew up in Denver, Colorado as the eldest of five boys.
 He was active in sports, service clubs and singing at Cherry Creek High School and the University of Colorado, graduating in 1983 with a BS in Finance and Real Estate.
 He has been married to his wife Evan for over 35 years and has three grown children.
 He enjoys golf, exercising and sports.